gazugafan/vscode-indent-on-paste/README.md

 ## Limitations

 * This extension completely circumvents VS Code's built-in paste functionality.
-So, things like formatting on paste will likely not work well alongside this.
+So, things like formatting on paste will likely not work well alongside this at the moment.
+I'm going to be testing a slightly different approach soon that will hopefully fix this.

 * Pasting code that immediately begins with a line at the lowest level of indentation, and does NOT include any other lines at this level, will be problematic.
 For example, consider the following...
 ```ts